CTP COVID-19 HEALTH AND SAFETY POLICY

-- Social distancing (maintain a six feet distance) practices are followed by all persons in the F2F environment while providing services.
+- Social distancing (maintain a six-foot distance) practices are followed by everyone in the F2F environment while services are in session.

-- Frequent handwashing and/or use of hand sanitizer should be utilized at the start of each sessions and as needed
+- Frequent handwashing and/or use of hand sanitizer should be utilized at the start, completion and during each session and as needed.

 Reasons Leading to Cancellation of Sessions

 - Failure to obtain confirmation of temperature below 100.4 degrees and/or absence of COVID-19 like symptoms or a positive test of the contracting provider, client’s or other people in the F2F environment prior to the start of F2F session may lead to a cancellation of session.

 - If anyone, including providers, in the F2F environment reports a fever of 100.4 degrees or higher, has been potentially exposed, displays COVID-19 like symptoms or tested positive for COVID-19, the F2F session must be cancelled.

 - If anyone in the F2F environment fails to follow the CDC guidelines and school (if applicable) specific health and safety plan (unless with prior written approval and everyone in the F2F environment agrees that the F2F service can take place with people declining to wear mask), the F2F session may be cancelled.

 - All providers must report travels outside of Pennsylvania to the COVID-19 Coordinator.
 In addition, contracting providers should also report planned future trips outside of Pennsylvania to the COVID-19 Coordinator.